scottyschup/ruby-curriculum/projects/minesweeper.md

 ### Flag bomb

 The user may also flag a square as containing a bomb.
-The goal of the game is to flag all the bombs correctly; at this point the game ends.
+The goal of the game is to flag all the bombs correctly and reveal all the bomb-free squares; at this point the game ends.

 If a bomb is flagged incorrectly, it is not eligible to be revealed, even if it otherwise would be.